School & group travel

 Subgroups

-Large tours split and rejoin: different buses, sections, or activity tracks.
+Large tours split and rejoin: different buses, concurrent venues, or parallel activity tracks.
 Subgroups let you target subsets of travelers for itinerary, transportation, or lodging without cloning the roster.
-Need the band in a workshop while the orchestra has a performance somewhere else the same afternoon?
-No problem—each subgroup follows the right stops and movement for its people.
+Need one cohort in a museum program while another is across town for a site visit the same afternoon?
+Each subgroup follows the stops and movement that match where its people actually are.

-• Same trip, different places at once: cohorts (e.g. band vs. orchestra) each get the schedule and logistics that match where they actually are
+• Same trip, different places at once: parallel cohorts each get the schedule and logistics for their own track

 Chaperones